 - Create a standardized screening process, including a criteria checklist, a sample task, and interview questions.

-- Use an email sequence to prepare your new hire for their first day.
+- Use an email sequence to prepare your new hires for their first day.

-- Ensure everything is ready for the new employee when they arrive for work, including any equipment they will need.
+- Ensure everything is ready for the new employee, including any necessary equipment, when they arrive.

 - Use a “welcome kit” to welcome your new hire to the team and ensure they receive all their onboarding documentation.